Nature and Nurture of Mental Health

 Module learning outcomes

-- Discuss ethical issues of studying nature and nurture of mental health in humans and animals;
+- Systematically understand and appreciate key concepts of nature and nurture research of mental health

-- Communicate knowledge of key concepts and developments in research of nature and nurture in mental health both orally and in written form.
+- Communicate knowledge of key concepts and developments in this research area to specialist and non-specialist audiences